erwindeg/erwindeg.github.io/_posts/2016-07-15-whitepaper-microservices-with-vertx.md

 In this whitepaper we discuss the specific advantages of Vert.x and present an overview of the different functionalities of the framework.

-Vert.x is a polyglot event-driven application framework for the Java Virtual Machine.
-It aims to solve many of the challenges we face when implementing Microservice architectures.

 ## Changes in software development